Military Poncho Shelter Configurations using Trekking Poles

 The classic lean-to is what you normally think of when building a poncho or tarp shelter.

-Using the same supplies and knots as I used with the other configurations.
-The trick here is how to get the hood pulled out or up without using another pole or limb.
-I took a section of 550 cord and attached it to the hood drawstring.
-I then ran the other end of the 550 cord to the tip of one of the trekking poles.
+Using the same supplies and knots as in the other configurations, the key challenge here is finding a way to pull the hood out or up without adding another pole or limb.
+To solve this, I attached a section of 550 cord to the hood’s drawstring, then ran the other end of the cord to the tip of one of the trekking poles.

 Military Poncho Shelter Configurations Using Trekking Poles